 My name is Bettina, I’m a former vegan… and someone who has had both pet and meat rabbits.
 I took our family down the road of being more self sufficient and that is where our meat rabbit journey began.

-Though I’ve raised both pet rabbits and meat rabbits, I went from knowing virtually nothing about rabbits to writing a book about raising them, which you can see here to the left.
-We chose to raise rabbits in a colony because animal welfare was a particular concern to us.
-In my book Raising Rabbits, I have a pretty hefty chapter on rabbit colonies, with information how to build them, maintain them, and more.
+Though I’ve raised both pet rabbits and meat rabbits, I went from knowing virtually nothing about rabbits to writing a book about raising them.
+When we chose to raise rabbits we went the route of using a rabbit colony, and it became an amazing experience.

 Whether you have rabbits already or are considering them, planning a colony can be work, but the rewards are worth it.
 I think raising rabbits in a colony is an amazing idea.
 It’s humane and honestly loads of fun.
 Colonies can range in design and are very different from each other.
 Check out this colony gallery for some ideas.

 Rabbits, regardless of breed, are animals that require a lot of care, but a good colony will run smoothly.
 For those of you that don’t have rabbits and are researching raising rabbits (for pets, show, or meat) knowing which kind of rabbit you want is key.
 Why you are raising rabbits will help determine the breed.

 Proper nutrition, water, grooming, and more are things to consider regardless of why you are raising rabbits.
 We offset a lot of costs by having a garden for our rabbits, which was an amazing feat since I had never gardened before, but we were able to use the garden to feed the rabbits a lot of organic veggies.

 Knowing their needs will aid in healthy rabbits and if you are thinking about a colony, meeting needs is very important.